spicysoft/jp-www-gitlab-com/sites/handbook/source/handbook/total-rewards/benefits/general-and-entity-benefits/inc-benefits-us/index.html.md

 FSAs typically have a $550 rollover each calendar year.
 This is subject to change as dictated by the IRS.
 Due to COVID legislation, the IRS is allowing for unlimited carryover of FSA funds from 2021 to 2022.
 Starting in 2022 the IRS increased the FSA rollover amount to $570.

+In 2023 the maximum salary deferral contribution has increased to $3,050 USD, with the maximium rollover amount increasing to $610 USD

 FSAs are employer-owned accounts.
 If you leave GitLab, your FSA account will be terminated on your date of termination unless you continue this through COBRA.
 You are able to use your full FSA amounts up to and on your last day, but not afterwards unless you enroll into COBRA.
 WEX (Discovery) asks that all claims be submitted up to 90 days after termination date.
 You can enroll into COBRA FSA if you have spent less out of your account than you have contributed to it.
 If you decide to enroll, you will be required to continue making your monthly contributions on a post-tax status.
 For additional information, please reach out to WEX (Discovery) at 866.451.3399 or `customerservice@discoverybenefits.com`.

 FSAs (and Dependent Care FSAs) are subject to annual testing by the Internal Revenue Code guidelines to ensure the pre-tax benefits do not disproportionately benefit highly compensated employees.
 At the end of each plan year, GitLab will work with WTW to conduct the nondiscrimination testing.
 If a test returns that highly compensated employees benefit, you may not be able to pre-tax the full amount of your election.
 This can vary each year and is based upon the dollar amount of non-highly compensated employees’ elections.